Bridging loans and Auction finance timelines

 Phase 1: before the auction

 The post-hammer timeline is largely determined by decisions made before the auction.
 This is the most important thing to understand about auction finance.
 Lenders and solicitors can only move as fast as the information in front of them allows, and gathering that information after exchange has already started the clock.
-The pre-auction phase is also where most of the controllable risk sits: auction legal packs can contain issues that affect fundability, and discovering them after the hammer means you are managing a problem against a deadline.
+The pre-auction phase is also where most of the controllable risk sits: auction legal packs can contain issues that affect fundability, and discovering them after the hammer means managing a problem against a deadline.

 Step 1 — Before bidding